gvnzhou/PageScroll.js/README.md

 <script src="jquery.min.js"></script>
 <script src="PageScroll.min.js"></script>
 ```
-call the the plugin on a container as your wish
+call the plugin on a container as you wish
 ```js
 $("#container").PageScroll();
 ```